As a child, I dreamed of becoming a professional soccer player.

 A brain tumor lays to waste all my plans shortly before I turn 15.

-I leave my humble village and boarding school for Paris and a specialized institute.
+I leave my humble village and boarding school for Paris and a specialized institute for visually impaired.
 After two years I ask to return to my high school in Reims to graduate.

 I am not yet fully aware of what is happening, but I’m already becoming the captain of my own destiny and no longer a mere victim of circumstance.

-At the same time, my brother’s drug addiction invites me to look beyond appearances and try to understand what is inconceivable to some people.
+At the same time, my brother’s drug and alcohol addiction invites me to look beyond appearances and try to understand what is inconceivable to some people.

 People, sometimes even those closest to me, tell me, “You didn’t choose what happened to you, while your brother did.”
 I wonder, though, deep down, is it really possible to pigeonhole our difficulties?
 Why try to classify our hardships and catalogue people—lock them up in boxes?